moiexpositoalonsolab/grenepipe/example/README.md

 to just some of the regions in the chromosomes.
 Note that this is mostly an experimental feature at the moment (see the `config.yaml`, under `settings: restrict-regions`, for details).

+Lastly, the `mapping` directory contains mapped `bam` files of the samples, also for testing purposes.
+This can for instance be used in order to run the pipeline for variant calling starting from a set of given `bam` files, instead of mapping `fastq` files first.
+See [here](https://github.com/moiexpositoalonsolab/grenepipe/wiki/Advanced-Usage#running-only-parts-of-the-pipeline) for details on this.

 Pipeline
 ==============